 NZ Railway and Locomotive Society Inc., Wellington, 2008.
 Softback.
 96 pages.
 NEW

 The story of how the Kokatahi Band of Westland began.
 Includes membership list of and repertoire of tunes.
 Also chapters on the herons of Okarito and the Savage Club.
-Original owner's name on title page.
+THIS COPY signed on title page by the author.

 Nelson, Frank Graham, 2001.
 Softback, illustrated, 196 pages.
 SECONDHAND